Yoga poses can be a great way to help kids calm down, but where do you start?

 Kids like and need to move around.
 A few ways to get them to calm down using movement is through dancing, walking outside, or stretching.

 Yoga is another method of relaxing and it is especially useful for kids.
-Not only is it a great way to calm down, it also reduces anxiety, stress, and boosts confidence.
-Try practicing with these wonderful and easy yoga poses to calm down with your kids!
+Not only is it a great way to relax, it also reduces anxiety, stress, and boosts confidence.
+Try practicing these wonderful and easy calm down yoga poses with your kids!
+Consider incorporating a sequence of five yoga poses to help children manage their emotions effectively.

 Tree Pose: